puppetm4st3r/local_function_calling/README.md

 # Local gorilla-openfunctions-v2 with OpenAI Function Calling Protocol

 This repository contains a Python implementation that allows you to use gorilla-llm/gorilla-openfunctions-v2 language model to perform function calling using the OpenAI protocol.
-It provides a way to extend the capabilities of the local model by enabling it to generate function arguments and execute functions based on the provided specifications.

 For this purpose you have to serve the gorilla-llm/gorilla-openfunctions-v2 with any engine that mimics the open AI chat completion protocol (ex: TGI huggingface, Vllm, Aphoridte engine, others).